 To be seated is to be supported and held.
-We can look at asana both as a healthy way of seating our bodies, and as a seat for the mind, for our consciousness and our focus.
-And if we are not focused in our asana, it is not a seat.
+We can look at asana both as a healthy way of seating our bodies and as a seat for the mind, for our consciousness and our focus.
+And if we are not focused on our asana, it is not a seat.

 The awareness we bring to sitting goes a long way to changing its negative impact.

 If you think about sitting, you are doing something active -- it is a verb.
 If you are slouched you are not sitting; there is no consciousness there with sitting.